Help us improve your experience.

 Understanding the Request Procedure in a NETCONF Session

-You can use the NETCONF XML management protocol and Junos XML API to request information about the status and the current configuration of a routing, switching, or security platform running Junos OS.
+You can use the NETCONF XML management protocol and Junos XML API to request information about the status and the current configuration of devices running Junos OS or device running Junos OS Evolved.
 The tags for operational requests are defined in the Junos XML API and correspond to Junos OS command-line interface (CLI) operational commands.
 There is a request tag element for many commands in the CLI show family of commands.

 The tag element for configuration requests is the NETCONF <get-config> tag element.
 It corresponds to the CLI configuration mode show command.
 The Junos XML tag elements that make up the content of both the client application’s requests and the NETCONF server’s responses correspond to CLI configuration statements, which are described in the Junos OS configuration guides.